Widezadenis/LengthOfStay-Project/README.md

 ###  Data Preparation
 - Renamed columns for consistency and readability:
-  * Original names are now clear and descriptive names
+  * Original names are now clear and have descriptive names
   * Ensured consistent naming convention (ex: all flags end with "_Flag")
-  * This standardization allows for seamless analysis across Excel, SQL, R, and Tableau
+- This allows for seamless analysis across Excel, SQL, R, and Tableau

 ### Data Optimization
 - Reorganized fields to prioritize unique identifiers moved Facility_ID to the front of the dataset.
 This improves:
-  * Data navigation efficiency
+  * Data navigation
-  * Lookup performance when joining tables
+  * Lookup performance
   * Quick identification of primary keys

 ### Feature Engineering